jsaur/lending-dapp/README.md

 	truffle migrate --reset
 	```

 5. If you're getting javascript errors when interacting with you contracts, double check the 'abi' section of your contract json in /build/contracts.
-Sometimes truffle compile doesn't update these properly and you need to manually make the input/output arguements match what's actually in your solidity contracts
+Sometimes truffle compile doesn't update these properly and you need to manually make the input/output arguements match what's actually in your solidity contracts.
+I've saved a backup of the abi in build/contracts/LoanContract.abi.bak, but this is really just a hack, I probably need to file an issue with truffle.